jasgrewal/common/seminars/attended/workshop_cdi_ctlt2018/day3_prep.md

 ## Notes on Informal Learning and Assessments
 - Exit Ticket strategy for confusing days/topics
 - Peer Feedback based on a rubric for every Field Review (we don't see it, they go to the student directly)
+	- Ask presenters to say what they'd explicitly like feedback on (can be done for their 2nd presentation, as they'll know what things they tried to improve on, and what they feel they'd want more feedback on)
+	- **Guide class on giving CONSTRUCTIVE feedback, not nice or supportive - what kind of feedback is helpful**
+	- Ask presenters to submit quick summary update to TA from their peer feedback forms / do visual check on submissions being filled by class before giving them to the presenter
 - In class discussion has no right or wrong answer, and imbibe the quality of the discussion into the final grade instead.

 # Solid ideas